 There are many graphical clients for email, but comparatively few designed solely for console use.
 With the exception of GNU Emacs none of the console clients I examined had any built in support for scripting with a real language.

-- It is a modal client- you're always in one of three modes:
+- It is a modal-client so you're always in a particular mode:

 - maildir-mode: Shows you the list of folders.

 - index-mode: Shows you the list of messages.

 - Scripting is supported with a mature language.

 Installation & Usage

 To get started you'll want to :